-International trade has increased exceptionally that includes services such as foreign transportation, travel and tourism, banking, warehousing, communication, advertising, and distribution and advertising.
+International trade has exceptionally increased, which includes services such as foreign transportation, travel and tourism, banking, warehousing, communication, distribution, and advertising.
 Other equally important developments are the increase in foreign investments and production of foreign goods and services in an international country.

 Reasons for International Trade

 - It is not possible for every single country to produce equally at a cheap cost.

 - That is why international trade is taken into account.

 (2) Factors of production

 - Factors of production include labour, capital, and raw material for producing goods and services that are available at different rates in different countries.

 - Each country finds it advantageous to produce only those goods and services that can be produced efficiently.